khoadtang/vibereal/README.md

 - The importance of EXPLAIN ANALYZE (your new best friend)
 - Why database optimization should be part of initial development, not an afterthought

-## 🙏 Credits & Thanks
+## 🙏 Credits (Blame These People)

-Built with ❤️, 😭, and copious amounts of caffeinated beverages by developers who've seen things... terrible things... in production databases.
+Built with 💀, ☕, and AI-generated "vibe coding" by devs who've forgotten what human code looks like.

 ## ⚖️ License